 - ¼ cup + 2 tablespoons refined coconut oil, melted and cooled a bit (butter or ghee works)

 - ¾ cup blanched almond flour

 - 2 tablespoons unsweetened cocoa powder

 - Whisk together the eggs, coconut oil, vanilla, and agave nectar.

 - Add the almond flour, cocoa, sea salt, and baking powder.

 - Dip a paper towel into your coconut oil and grease the donut pan.

-- Spoon the batter evenly into the donut pan and bake for about 10 minutes.
+- Squeeze the batter out into the donut pan and bake for about 10 minutes.

 - In a small bowl, whisk together the coconut oil, agave nectar, and cocoa to make the icing.

-- Dip the tops of each donut into the icing and then set aside.
+- Dip the tops of each donut into the glaze and then set aside.

 - Sprinkle some pink Himalayan sea salt on top of each donut.

-- Place in the fridge for a couple minutes for the icing to harden.
+- Place in the fridge for a couple minutes for the glaze to harden.

 This post contains affiliate links which means if you purchase a product through these links, I’ll receive a small percentage.
 Thanks for supporting The Toasted Pine Nut!!